How to Grow Hamamelis common name Witch Hazel

 Hamamelis x intermedia 'Arnold Promise' late flowering in February, described as flowering prolifically highly scented lemon yellow flowers with good autumn colour.

-H. x intermedia 'Diane' a red variety, faintly scented, and it forms a bushy shrub of around 2.5m tall and 3m wide.
+H. x intermedia 'Diane' is a red variety, faintly scented, and it forms a bushy shrub of around 2.5m tall and 3m wide.
 The recommendation is to plant it where the winter sun suns through to back light and illuminate the flowers.

 H. x intermedia 'Robert' coppery orange flowers with a good scent.